lordgaruda/aeon-vps/README.md

 - Embed the original thumbnail and add it for leech
 - All supported audio formats

-## JDownloader

-- Synchronize Settings (global option)
-- Waiting to select (enable/disable files or change variants) before download start
-- DLC file support
-- All settings can be edited from the remote access to your JDownloader with Web Interface, Android App, iPhone App or Browser Extensions

 ## Mongo Database

 - Store bot settings